nestordemeure/anagram_design/README.md

 ## TODO

+* should hard no be the first criteria in our cost function?

 * soft no:
   * introduce sounds and not just letters?
-  * a given double letter (with all nos ahving a the same, different, double letter in common)